U.S. Army Soldiers Participate in Helicopter Operations During Guardian Response 22

 |0

-This work, U.S. Army Soldiers Participate in Helicopter Operations During Guardian Response 22, by SGT Jermaine Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldiers Participate in Helicopter Operations During Guardian Response 22 [Image 6 of 6], by SGT Jermaine Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT